You Should Know About What’s Happening in the Sahel and Why It’s Spiraling Out of Control

-In northern Mali, N’fa Adama Traore and his community have been living off the land near the Niger River for nearly 40 years.
-But recent land disputes with neighboring communities, as well as violent attacks by armed men nearby, have forced his community to flee from their homes.
+In northern Mali, N’fa Adama Traore and his community had been living off the land near the Niger River for nearly 40 years.
+But land disputes with neighboring communities in 2019, as well as violent attacks by armed men nearby, forced his community to flee from their homes.

 The Lake Chad area of the Sahel has seen its primary water source shrink by nearly 90 percent in the past 50 years, and armed conflict has become prevalent, strangling trade flows and triggering displacement.

 What Will It Take to Save Them?

 The rise in conflict is devastating agriculture and rural economies.
 The U.N.
 World Food Programme is doing everything it can to provide food assistance to crisis-affected communities through food vouchers, cash transfers or direct distribution of rations while simultaneously providing school meals, nutritional support to women and children and investing in small-scale farmers.

 It’s difficult, dangerous work.
 The rise in armed fighting is limiting the U.N.
 World Food Programme’s access to families in need and making it harder for humanitarian agencies to carry out their life-saving work.
 Meanwhile, millions of lives are on the line and the international response has been relatively quiet.
 Why?

 “This area is of interest to hardly anyone,” says Margot van der Velden, the U.N.
 World Food Programme’s director of emergencies.
 “Until it really, really hits something financial or something political that is actually a direct impact for global players — at this point nobody is truly interested and everyone just stands by watching tragedy develop in front of our eyes.”